-Professor Angela Carbone is the Associate Dean Learning Innovation in the Faculty of Science, Engineering and Technology at Swinburne University of Technology.
+Professor Angela Carbone is the Dean Learning Innovation in the Faculty of Science, Engineering and Technology at Swinburne University of Technology.
 Prior to this role, Angela was the inaugural Director of Education Excellence at Monash University.
 She has extensive educational leadership experience and an international profile in scholarship of learning and teaching.
 She provides leadership in teaching and learning for all teaching staff across the university’s local and international campuses.

 Professor Carbone’s teaching achievements have been recognised nationally, being the first academic from Monash to be awarded the nation’s highest teaching award, the Prime Minister’s Award for University Teacher of the Year (1998), and the first academic from Monash two secure two National Teaching Fellowships (2010, 2012).